quicwg/base-drafts/draft-ietf-quic-transport.md

 A UDP datagram can include one or more QUIC packets.
 The datagram size refers to the total UDP payload size of a single UDP datagram carrying QUIC packets.
-The datagram size includes includes the QUIC headers and protected payload, but not the UDP or IP headers.
+The datagram size includes includes one or more QUIC packet headers and the protected payloads, but not the UDP or IP headers.

 The maximum datagram size is defined as the largest size of UDP payload that can be sent across a network path using a single UDP datagram.
 The maximum datagram